Updated July 10, 2023

 Explanation of Certificate of Deposit

-A certificate of deposit is a financial product offered by financial institutions that offer a fixed interest rate on the deposited amount.
-However, the interest rate may vary from bank to bank.
-It can be issued either in the physical form or dematerialized form.
+Financial institutions offer a fixed interest rate on the deposited amount through a financial product known as a certificate of deposit.
+However, banks may vary the interest rate when they issue it, which can be issued in physical or dematerialized form.
 After the expiry of the maturity period, the investor can either withdraw the maturity amount or re-invest it.
 However, suppose the investor decides to withdraw the principal amount before maturity.
 In that case, the bank has the right to charge an early withdrawal penalty, the basis and value of which varies across financial institutions.

 Features of Certificate of Deposit